Objectives of the service

 Service/ system concept

-AWOL is bringing to bear the power of Space to deliver real-time, location-tagged and quality-controlled photos to Sports Event Participants and Supporters, delivered directly to the users’ smartphone or other device.
+AWOL has brought to bear the power of Space to deliver real-time, location-tagged and quality-controlled photos to Sports Event Participants and Supporters, delivered directly to the users’ smartphone or other device.

-In simple terms, photographers positioned around a running, cycling, or even swimming course will be connected via next-gen hardware, via satellite, to our service.
+In simple terms, photographers positioned around a running, cycling, or even swimming course are connected via next-gen hardware, via satellite, to our service.
 As the athlete passes, the photographer takes a photo and once received at AWOL, it is quality controlled, processed, tagged to the user and sent as “push” notifications, emails or SMS alerts to all who “follow” that athlete:

 Space Added Value

-This project will combine the following key space assets:
+This service combines the following key space assets:

 Whether it is from busy marathon finish line (where mobile signal will be patchy) or from the top of a mountain (where signal will be non-existent) sending a high volume of data consistently from anywhere in the world is critical, and satcom makes this possible.

 GNSS (Time and Location):

 If a photo knows where and when it was taken, this opens up a world of possibilities with regards to “tagging” – i.e. attributing a photo to the athletes that appear in it, and linking with 3rd party platforms such as Strava or Runkeeper, meaning that users will have an array of choices in terms of how they find and engage with their photos.

-The project has started in September 2020, with progress being made across hardware testing, system and software design, prior to developing and luanching the service to be tested at a series of Pilot Events:
+The project started in September 2020, with rapid progress being made across hardware testing, system and software design, prior to developing and luanching the service to be tested at a series of Pilot Events: